adequatica/adequatica.github.io/_posts/2024-09-04-timeouts-against-flaky-tests-true-cases-with-playwright.md

 Even adhering to [the best practices in writing autotests](https://adequatica.github.io/2022/09/20/principles-of-writing-automated-tests.html) **to prevent false falls, unreliable results, and unwanted errors** sometimes requires breaking established principles and setting exceptions in the code.

-Below are a few cases that I encountered during the automation of several production services with Playwright (actually, these cases can be attributed to any other tool, too):
+Below are a few cases that I encountered during the automating of several production services on [Playwright](https://playwright.dev/) (actually, these cases can be attributed to any other tool, too):

 1. UI Animations
 2. Drawing on Canvas